 Located a couple of hours out of Darwin, the hot springs are well worth a visit if you’re in the area.
 The springs are as hot as 60 degrees so swimming is recommended in the cooler pools downstream.

-You can also camp in the Douglas Daly area and park.
+You can make this a day trip or camp overnight in the Douglas Daly area and park.

 The Park is owned by the Wagiman people, and the Wagiman women have the cultural responsibility of looking after this land.